Welcome to Cape Cod National Seashore!

 For public and staff safety and in an effort to help slow the spread of COVID-19, some services at the national seashore have been adjusted.
-Visitor center buildings are closed and rangers are providing information services outdoors on the visitor center grounds.
-Buses are welcome to stop at the visitor centers, but be aware that interior exhibits and films are not available.
-The store at Salt Pond Visitor Center is open with reduced capacity.
-Guests may have to wait briefly before entering the store.
+Buses are welcome to stop at the visitor centers, but be aware that interior exhibits and films may not available.
+The park stores may be open, but with limited capacity, possibly requiring a wait before entering the store.
 Restrooms are available at both visitor centers.

 Passenger Unloading and Loading

 Coaches must unload, park, and reload in designated parking areas at the visitor centers and beaches.
 Please do not drop guests off at the foot at the stairs at Salt Pond and Province Lands Visitor Centers.
 This blocks traffic and creates an unsafe situation for other vehicles and for pedestrians crossing at those locations.